 - 1. Independence from the subject of the audit - 2.
-The ability to conduct an audit according to AICPA/CICA WebTrust for Certification Authorities principles and criteria - 3.
+The ability to conduct an audit according to applicable WebTrust principles and criteria as detailed in [11] § 8.4 - 3.
 Employs individuals who have proficiency in examining Public Key Infrastructure technology, information security tools and techniques, information technology and security auditing, and the third-party attestation function - 4.
-Bound by law, government regulation, or professional code of ethics - 5.
-Maintains Professional Liability/Errors & Omissions insurance with policy limits of at least one million US dollars in coverage
+Be a licensed WebTrust practitioner - 5.
+Bound by law, government regulation, or professional code of ethics

-6. Approved by the CAB Forum and Mozilla, according to the Mozilla Root Store Policy [14].
+- 6. Maintains Professional Liability/Errors & Omissions insurance with policy limits of at least one million US dollars in coverage - 7.
+Approved by the CAB Forum and Mozilla, according to the Mozilla Root Store Policy [14].